 Pistoia was important above all during the Middle Ages when, rival of Lucca and Florence, it became rich by trade.
 Worthy of note are the Cathedral, Baptistery and the Palazzo del Comune.

-Covering an area of 46 square kilometres with its highest point 788 metres above sea level, Ischia is the largest island of the Gulf of Naples.
+Covering an area of 46 square kilometres with its highest point 788 metres above sea level,

 The largest and most popular of the Italian lakes, Garda (370 sq km) lies between the Alps and the Padana plain and enjoys a temperate climate with the orange and lemon groves.